Regulatory Model Numbers

 Port Indicators

-Port LEDs near their corresponding ports provide the link and operational status.
-Port LEDs display the Port LED location on the DCS-7050QX-32S switch.
+Port LEDs, located in the vicinity of their corresponding ports, provide link and operational status.
+Figure 2 - Port LEDs displays the Port LED location on the DCS-7050QX-32S switch.

 Figure 2.
 Port LEDs